Cellosaurus logo

 Q10: Why is supplier XYZ not listed in the answer to question Q09?

-Q11: Is there a difference in the content of the Cellosaurus in the structured text (TXT), OBO and XML formats?
+Q11: Is there a difference in the content of Cellosaurus in the structured text (TXT), OBO and XML formats?

 Q12: Why is cell line XYZ reported to originate from a male individual but its authentication value for amelogenin is reported as "X" instead of "X,Y"?